Why Trucking

 7. Private Fleet Driver – $90,000 to $100,000/year

 We all can’t be ice road truckers and many of the high paying CDL driving jobs listed above require several years of successful professional driving experience.
 The best way for new CDL drivers to increase their pay is to be safe and productive, which will earn them bonuses.
+Learn more about a career as a truck driver.

 How To Increase Truck Driver Pay?